 Save the file by pressing the combination keys “CTRL+O” then “CTRL+x”

 3- Back to terminal now, you need to apply the changes on bashrc by running this command

 4-Finally, install Jekyll; You still have terminal open, run this command:

 gem install jekyll bundler

-For other operating systems “Windows or MacOS”, refer to the jekyll installation guide and click on the operating system of your type.
+For other operating systems “Windows or MacOS”, refer to the jekyll installation guide and choose the same operating system of yours.

 /home/$USER/myblog, or for MacOS:

 /Users/$USER/myblog, now whatever the location you choose, go to that location with